Benareyo/airbnb-clone-project/README.md

 - **Payment Processing:**
   Handles secure payment transactions for bookings.
 It ensures that financial data is protected and payments are accurately recorded.

+## API Security

+- **Authentication:**
+  We will use JSON Web Tokens (JWT) to verify the identity of users before they can access protected resources.
+This ensures only legitimate users can use the APIs.

+- **Authorization:**
+  Role-based access control will restrict users from performing actions they are not allowed to do (e.g., only property owners can edit their listings).

+- **Rate Limiting:**
+  To prevent abuse and protect the API from too many requests, rate limiting will be implemented, which limits the number of requests a user or client can make in a certain time frame.

+- **Data Encryption:**
+  Sensitive information like passwords and payment details will be encrypted both during transmission (using HTTPS) and when stored to protect user privacy.

+Security is crucial to protect users’ personal data, prevent unauthorized access, and secure financial transactions, building trust in the platform.